check-spelling/zephyr/doc/security/reporting.rst

 should merely describe what has been fixed.

-The security subcommittee will maintain information mapping embargoed CVEs to these PRs (this information is within the Github security advisories), and produce regular reports of the state of security issues.
+The security subcommittee will maintain information mapping embargoed CVEs to these PRs (this information is within the GitHub security advisories), and produce regular reports of the state of security issues.